Snackmonger/aristoxenus/readme.rst

 Maybe I need nest before options for it to work.

 -option       cheese and ham
--optin 2      beef and bean
+-optin arg     beef and bean
--optn=3       laminated flooring and eggs
+--optn=three       laminated flooring and eggs

 An enumerated list